rusinikita/blog/content/post/review-geekdocks/index.md

 ### Tabs

-It's an underestimated but very useful feature for organizing content in a compact way.
+It's an underestimated but handy feature for organizing content in a compact way.

 You can easily show what's new, allowing users to quickly check old content and return to new.

 {{< tabs "zero" >}}
 {{< tab "v4 - new" >}} User can view and edit site pages